Meeting and surpassing all audience expectations every day.

 You think Trump's an idiot?

-You think he's got thugs working for him, and it's gonna be bad?
+You think he's got thugs working for him and it's going to be bad?

 Exactly my point.

-And then he points out here in his piece that over the next six months, Trump could, not necessarily will, but could reinvent himself into something more responsible.
+And then he points out here in his piece that over the next six months, Trump could, not necessarily will, but could reinvent himself into something more responsible, could promise solid conservative appointments like Cruz to the Supreme Court, John Bolton to state, Larry Arne of Hillsdale as education secretary.

 Things like this are things that Republicans ought to be working with Trump on to try to make happen.

-See, Victor Davis Hanson's coming from the exact place I am.
+See, Victor Davis Hansen's coming from the exact place I am.

 Hillary Clinton, you can't do worse.